 The devastating tsunami in Japan on March 11, 2011 swept untold tons of debris into the Pacific.
 Most of it sunk, but many of the buoyant bits are still floating, in the middle of the Pacific, caught in the ocean’s currents.
 Those currents are slowly sweeping debris from Japan towards the shores of the United States and Canada.
-Already, debris with Japanese origins has washed up on the shores of Vancouver Island, although the majority of the debris is not calculated to hit our coast until 2013-2014.
+Already, debris with Japanese origins has washed up on the shores of Vancouver Island, and continues to wash up every day on our coastline.

 Even if repatriation of items is not possible, the online curated collection of images will make an interesting exhibit about the flotsam and jetsam that is inevitable following a natural disaster of this magnitude.